 This guide can help undergraduate and graduate students produce more meaningful research more efficiently.
 But it’s not simply targeted to “beginners.”
 (No offense!)
 This is the ‘bible’ of research and is frequently consulted by senior researchers in the corporate and government sectors as well.

-The Craft of Scientific Writing by Michael Alley
+The Craft of Scientific Writing, Fourth Edition by Michael Alley

 There are many fine books that cover presentation skills.
 However, there are far fewer books that cover this topic as it specifically relates to scientific writing at the graduate level.
 This book has received rave reviews from many of our former clients and current graduate school students

 The Craft of Scientific Presentations: Critical Steps to Succeed and Critical Errors to Avoid, 2nd edition by Michael Alley